Gimp Tutorial: Perfect black and white with Mono Mixer

 The blue channel also tends to increase the "digital noise" of the photograph.

-To simplify as much as possible, filtering a certain color lightens the shades of that same color, going to darken those opposite to it.
-It is therefore evident that there is no perfect combination for all kind of photographs: each image needs to be filtered with a different color to give its best.
+To simplify as much as possible, filtering a certain color while converting in black and white lightens the shades of that same color, going to darken those opposite to it.
+It is therefore evident that there is no perfect combination for all kind of black and white photographs: each image needs to be filtered with a different color to give its best.
 Although it is possible to select intermediate combinatios of color filters, let's first see some examples with the pure settings (one channel at 1, the other two at 0).
 On the left the photograph is divided in three, each part is in black and white filtered with the color you see on the top, on the right the colored photo:

 Black and white landscapes

 As first example we have a mostly green photo.
 As we explained above, a red channel Mono mixer makes sky darker, it also affects the mountain, because there is rain and mist above that gives an azure tone.
 The grass has a nice contrast.
 Green channel is really balanced.
 The sky is brighter and grass is really similar to the red third, blue channel is completely different: sky becomes really bright but the grass becomes orribly dark.
-In "summer" landscapes you should use red and green filters.
-You can use one or the other preferring one or the other based on the result you want for the sky.
+In "summer" landscapes you should use red and green filters for your Gimp black and white conversion.

 Similar discourse also for images with the typical shades of autumn, where orange is the main color.
 Red filter makes the trees almost white, and is absolutely the best version, green filter is not as good as before, because there is no green to affect, so the result is really flat.
 Blue filter makes a mess.
-In autumn landscapes there is no doubt: Red channel.
+In autumn landscapes there is no doubt: Red channel for your Gimp black and white conversion.

 When we convert in black and white a picture taken on the sea, the roles are reversed.
-Red filter makes the photo extremely dark, blue water becomes almost black.
+Red filter makes the photo extremely dark: blue water becomes almost black.
 If you are not looking for a particular effect, red channel should be avoided., Green filter is really good, image is really balanced, I like it..
 Blue filter makes water and sky really bright, the result is interesting.
-In landscapes with a lot of water green channel mixer gives a natural result, blue and red are the opposite, that could be interesting in some pictures.
+In landscapes with a lot of water, green channel mixer gives a natural result, blue and red are the opposite, that could be interesting in some black and white photographs.

 Black and white portraits